cvlab-epfl/log-polar-descriptors/README.md

 ### AMOS patches dataset.
 HPatches dataset.

 You can evaluate performance on the [AMOS](https://github.com/pultarmi/AMOS_patches/) and [HPatches](https://github.com/hpatches/hpatches-dataset) datasets.
-First, clone the dependencies with `git submodule udpate --init`, and download the weights for GeoDesc, following their instructions.
+First, clone the dependencies with `git submodule update --init`, and download the weights for GeoDesc, following their instructions.
 You can then run the following script, that downloads and extracts data in the appropriate format:

 ```